arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/1-KafkaMigration.md

     | Subscription | Select your subscription |
     | Select | clustermanagedid |

-1. Wait while the role is assigned, and the click **Role assignments* to verify that it has been assigned successfully:
+1. Wait while the role is assigned, and then click **Role assignments* to verify that it has been assigned successfully:

     ![The **Role assignments** page in the Azure portal.
 The **clustermanagedid** identity has been assigned the **Storage BlobData Owner** role in the storage account](../Images/2-Verify-Role-Assignment.png)